StefanoBelli/serverless-data-pipeline/README.md

 ## Second step: deploy the infrastructure

-Prerequisite is to have an account with a role named "LabRole" (instructure AWS academy's default IAM role, at least for students) with enough permissions to create all the resources.
+Prerequisite is to have an account with a role named "LabRole" (instructure AWS academy's default IAM role, at least for students, with no possibility to create another one) with enough permissions to create all the resources.
 If such a IAM role has a different name on your account it can be changed in deploy/src/config.go (change the constant IAM_ROLE, line 19).

-You will also need to be able to create resources in "us-east-1" AWS region, as explained above, if this is not the case, the region can be changed in deploy/src/config.go (change the constant AWS_REGION, line 18).
+You will also need to be able to create resources in "us-east-1" (this is one of the few regions if not the ONLY region that can be used with instructure's AWS academy) AWS region, as explained above, if this is not the case, the region can be changed in deploy/src/config.go (change the constant AWS_REGION, line 18).

-Requires recompilation of the deployment program.
+Requires recompilation of the deployment program
+(just redo the first point of the previous section after changes to the constant)

 Now, recover your AWS credentials (base64-encoded secret tokens) by launching AWS academy and copying them by clicking on "AWS details" right after the